MyDragonBreath/AmongUs.MultiClientInstancing/README.md

     <li> Updated to latest version, fixed bugs </li>
     <li> Added update warner </li>
     <li> Big thanks to twix who has released me from the basement in exchange for me finally returning to this mod </li>
+    <li> Removed Reactor, excess uranium will be sold to prolong my time outside of the basement</li>
   </ul>
   </details>
   <details>